coffeetobusiness/learn/README.md

 ## How can you participate in this program?
 If you were a part of this program, you can also email us (*info@coffeetobusiness.com*) that you want to teach more people.
-If you are new to this programme you can also email us with your contact details and skills.
+If you are new to this program please go to https://forms.gle/UdsrZPoM8LARbCa88 and fill the form.
 We will connect to you as soon as possible.

-Thank
+Thanks
 Team @ Coffee To Business.